bitfumes/laravel-packer/README.md

 ![new](https://user-images.githubusercontent.com/41295276/46673797-38331580-cbf8-11e8-88e6-5d6b0dc18b93.gif)

-With the above command it will create package scaffoldig for you.
+With the above command it will create package scaffolding for you.

 Optional fields like 'vendor', 'author' and 'author_email' can also be given via command line interface if you are not willing to provide on command.

 ## Same as Artisan commands

-With this CLI, you will have access to all artisan commands you are familier on Laravel.
+With this CLI, you will have access to all artisan commands you are familiar on Laravel.

 You can create controller just like you do with `php artisan`